 I was not that interested in instruction.
 Rather, I paid for access.
 If you need help, and many did, the instructors are there.

 11MM is ultra-wide.
 I am just inches away from that billiards table.
 My camera is level.
 Either the floor or the billiards table isn’t.
 I suspect the latter.
-The front windows are square.

 Depth of field is incredible with this lens at 11mm but it does not extend from a few inches to infinity.
 I took many photographs and blended them manually so everything is sharp.